CypRiv/genal/README.md

 ```

 ## Tutorial <a name="paragraph3"></a>
-For this tutorial, we will build a Polygenic Risk Score (PRS) for systolic blood pressure (SBP) and investigate its genetically-determined effect on the risk of stroke.
+For this tutorial, we will obtain genetic instruments for systolic blood pressure (SBP), compute a Polygenic Risk Score (PRS), and run a Mendelian Randomization analysis to investigate the genetically-determined effect of SBP on the risk of stroke.
 We will utilize summary statistics from Genome-Wide Association Studies (GWAS) and individual-level data from the UK Biobank.
 The steps include:

 - Data loading
 - Data preprocessing